Coercing Authentication

 3. After waiting and (hopefully) obtaining several NTLM hashes, cleanup the malicious file

-Put an underscore as the first character in the file name (e.g.,
+Put an underscore as the first character in the file name (e.g., NAME=_bonus.xlsx

 and it will put the file at the top of the directory, making it more likely to render and send a hash to the malicious server.

-If a machine that we have compromised is configured with unconstrained delegation we are able to capture any of the TGTs from machines/accounts that have authenticated to it.
+If a machine that we have compromised is configured with we are able to capture any of the TGTs from machines/accounts that have authenticated to it.
 If we're able to obtain a TGT from a machine account, we can craft service tickets and obtain administrative access to it - this also works for domain controllers.

 It should be noted that in order to successfully exploit the printer bug, we must have already obtained a session as or valid domain user credentials.